-An important aspect of using VR is that avatars represented the "players".
+An important aspect of using VR is that the "players" are represented by avatars.
 Thus, to make the experience as real as possible, effort was put into making the avatars and their appearance realistic in term of clothing, gender and general look.
-The surgical nursing avatars' uniforms were originally pale green and the ward nurses' ones were white.
-Additional uniforms in other colors for anesthesia, emergency, and intensive care nurses have also been made.
+The surgical nursing avatars had originally pale green and the ward nurses - white.
+Additional uniforms for anesthesia, emergency and intensive care nurses in other colors have also been made.
 In addition, we purchased 'skins' (faces for old people) and other avatar accessories (e.g., a hijab and jewelry, patient gowns) at the SL marketplace.

-We made avatars to represent different patient types (children, with foreign background, with serious condition(s), etc.) as well as their relatives.
+We made avatars to represent different patient types (children, with foreign background, with serious condition etc.) and relatives.
 The avatars for the relatives and patients had to match the description in the scenarios, for example, a 'mother', 'pregnant woman' or a 'person with immigrant background' (Fig. 2, left).
-The patient and the staff avatars contained more details and were dressed in accordance with the standards adopted at the Norwegian hospitals.
+The patient and the staff avatars had more details, and were dressed in accordance with the standards adopted at the Norwegian hospitals.

-Figure 2.
+Fig. 2.
 A pregnant virtual patient played by a student (left) and a dynamic artificial/programmed virtual patient with student avatars around (right)

 Apart from avatars operated by the students themselves, we have made virtual patients (programmable agents).
 The virtual patients could be static or dynamic.
-The static avatars are placed in the waiting room and hospital corridors.
-In addition, some beds in the intensive care unit are used to create an illusion of a busy hospital.
-The dynamic virtual patients are agents programmed to simulate certain diseases for diagnostic training and include a 'boy' avatar with diabetes and an 'old man' avatar with a heart attack.
-These avatars exhibited certain symptoms (by body language and facial color) and were accompanied with blackboards and pop-up menus where the user can get additional information, order tests, and choose a course of treatment (Fig. 2, right).
-Depending on the chosen treatment course, the virtual patients exhibit pain, recover, or die.
+The static avatars are placed in the waiting room, hospital corridors and some beds in the intensive care unit to create an illusion of a busy hospital.
+The dynamic virtual patients are agents programmed to simulate certain diseases for diagnostic training and include a 'boy'

+avatar with diabetes and an 'old man' avatar with heart attack.
+These avatars exhibited certain symptoms (by body language and facial color) and were accompanied with blackboards and pop-up menus where the user can get additional information, order tests and choose a course of treatment (Fig. 2, right).
+Depending on the chosen treatment course, the virtual patients exhibit pain, recover or die.